Simplicial Convolutional Filters: Applications

 \subsection{Currency Exchange Market}

 A currency exchange market can be described as a network where the vertices represent currencies, and the edges indicate the pairwise exchange rates.
 If all pairs of currencies are exchangeable, the vertex set $\ccalV$ and edge set $\ccalE$ make up a complete graph.
 For any currencies $i,j,k \in \ccalV$, we expect an arbitrary-free condition, $r^{i/j} r^{j/k} = r^{i/k}$ with the exchange rate $r^{i/j}$ between $i$ and $j$, i.e., the exchange path $i\rightarrow j \rightarrow k$ provides no gain or loss over a direct exchange $i\rightarrow k$.
 If we represent the exchange rates as edge flows $f_{ij}=\log(r^{i/j})$, this can be translated into the fact that $\bbf$ is curl-free, i.e., $f_{ij} + f_{jk} + f_{ki} = 0$.
 Therefore, an ideal exchange edge flow is a gradient flow.
-The Hodge decomposition was used to evaluate if a market is arbitrage-free in \cite{jiang2011statistical} and a regularizer $\bbf^\top\bbL_{1,\rm{u}}\bbf$ to promote the curl-free property was considered to look for fair exchange rates between the bid and ask in \cite{jia2019graph}.
+This idea was exploited in~\cite{jiang2011statistical,jia2019graph} to assess arbitrage possibilities in exchange markets, and provide arbitrage free exchange rates, respectively.

-Here, we use the simplicial filter to look for an arbitrage-free exchange rate if the market is not.
-We can achieve this by preserving the gradient component of a given exchange rate flow.
-For a complete graph, there is one distinct eigenvalue for the lower and upper Hodge Laplacians, which is equal to $N_0$, the number of nodes.
-Then, with $L_1=1$ and $\alpha_1 = 1/N_0$ we can extract the gradient component via $\bbH_1 = \frac{1}{N_0}\bbL_{1,\ell}$.
-Similarly, filter $\bbH_1 = \frac{1}{N_0} \bbL_{1,\rm{u}}$ can extract the curl component.
+Here, we illustrate how we can analogously remove arbitrage opportunities via a simplicial filter that preserves only the gradient component of a given exchange rate flow.
+For a complete graph, there {are two distinct eigenvalues, zero and $N_0$,} for the lower or upper Hodge Laplacian.
+Then, {based on Corollary \ref{cor.subcomponent-extraction-cor}} we can extract the gradient component via $\bbH_1 = \frac{1}{N_0}\bbL_{1,\ell}$.
+Similarly, filter $\bbH_1 = \frac{1}{N_0} \bbL_{1,\rm{u}}$ can extract the curl component, which indicate possible arbitrage opportunities.